BEST FISHING LINE

 Monofilament comes in many different colors, such as clear, white, green, red, blue, and fluorescent.

-each time before your trip.
-Monofilament will float on top of the water for a bit until your lure or bait
+time before your trip.
+Monofilament will float on top of the water for a bit until your lure or bait takes it under

-takes it under water.
-Pros: Line stretch quality is great for setting the hook on fish with softer mouths
+Pros: Line stretch quality is great for setting the hook on fish with softer mouths such as Kokanee.
+The

-casting Cons: Absorbs water, which causes the properties of the line to change The stretch is also a con,
+Cons: Absorbs water, which causes the properties of the line to change.
+The stretch is also a con, depending

-depending on the fishing situation Weakens from exposure to UV sun light and harsh water elements
+on the fishing situation.
+Weakens from exposure to UV sun light and harsh water elements like salt water.

 Braided Fishing Line

-diameter to make it less visible, and to allow for more line on the reel.
-Braided line is made by by
+to make it less visible, and to allow for more line on the reel.
+Braided line is made by by braiding or weaving

 Fluorocarbon Fishing Line

-with.
-It sinks in the water instead of floating on the top like monofilament does.
-It has less stretch to it
+sinks in the water instead of floating on the top like monofilament does.
+It has less stretch to it than

-than monofilament does, and has an outstanding level of abrasion resistance.
-The biggest hold back is
+monofilament does, and has an outstanding level of abrasion resistance.
+The biggest hold back is the price

-the price and the stiffness of the line if you go with some of the heavier pound test line.
-Some people
+and the stiffness of the line if you go with some of the heavier pound test line.
+Some people prefer braid or

 Copolymer Fishing Line